systemexklusiv/softstepper/README.md

 ### Installation ###
 0. The SoftStep2 should be in standalone mode.
 It might work in hosted mode but i haven't tested it.
 In the SoftStep Editor turn of any LED Feedback as the this ableton script will take care :)

-1. Put the unzipped-Folder in Live’s MIDI Remote Scripts directory
+1. Put the unzipped-Folder in Live s MIDI Remote Scripts directory

 find it on Windows:
 in one of the following locations: